gamechanger/penalty-box/README.md

 ```
 debug: if True, enables additional debug information in logs (false)
 log_requests: if True, logs info on each HTTP request to stdout
-port: port on which to run the Lox HTTP API (80)
+port: port on which to run the Penalty Box HTTP API (80)
 redis_host: host of the underlying Redis instance (localhost)
 redis_port: port of the underlying Redis instance (6379)
-port: port on which to run the Lox HTTP API (80)
+port: port on which to run the Penalty Box HTTP API (80)
 datadog_host: host of the datadog server (localhost)
 datadog_port: port to connect to on the datadog host (8135)
 ```